Sewall Wright: Population genetics

 His papers on inbreeding, mating systems, and genetic drift make him a principal founder of theoretical population genetics, along with R. A. Fisher and J. B. S. Haldane.
-Their theoretical work is the origin of the modern evolutionary synthesis or neodarwinian synthesis.
+Their theoretical work is the origin of the modern evolutionary synthesis or neo-Darwinian synthesis.
 Wright was the inventor/discoverer of the inbreeding coefficient and F-statistics, standard tools in population genetics.
 He was the chief developer of the mathematical theory of genetic drift, which is sometimes known as the Sewall Wright effect, cumulative stochastic changes in gene frequencies that arise from random births, deaths, and Mendelian segregations in reproduction.
 In this work he also introduced the concept of effective population size.
 Wright was convinced that the interaction of genetic drift and the other evolutionary forces was important in the process of adaptation.
 He described the relationship between genotype or phenotype and fitness as fitness surfaces or evolutionary landscapes.
 On these landscapes mean population fitness was the height, plotted against horizontal axes representing the allele frequencies or the average phenotypes of the population.
 Natural selection would lead to a population climbing the nearest peak, while genetic drift would cause random wandering.
 He did not accept Fisher's genetic theory of dominance, but instead considered it to arise from biochemical considerations.
 Although set aside for many years, his interpretation is at the basis of modern ideas of dominance.